homeputers/ebal/README.md

 [http://localhost:8080](http://localhost:8080) for the app and `/api` for the API.
 Migrations are executed automatically on startup.

+Nginx removes the `/api` prefix before proxying requests to the PHP server so the backend sees clean URLs like `/members`.

 The Vite dev server binds to all interfaces so that Nginx can reach it within the Docker network.